cyyapye/ycy.pw/content/posts/writing-is-suriving.md

 ### Anonymity begets mediocrity
 The world is increasingly more networked.
 As direct channels are formed between us, the cost to reach the masses is now affordable to anyone on the Internet.
 Before the Internet, you’d have to buy a radio or TV ad to reach millions.
 Now, you can just throw a chair off your balcony.

 With more people gaining reach, there’s a risk of the rest of us who are anonymous getting marginalized.
-As civilization becomes more complexy, we evolved from hunter-gatherers to a networked civilization.
+As civilization becomes more complex, we evolved from hunter-gatherers to a networked civilization.
 A vertex (a dot) with a low degree (small number of connections) doesn't cut it any more.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The last Chartstravaganza of the decade! … civilization advances<br><br>(<a href="https://twitter.com/necsi?ref_src=twsrc%5Etfw">@necsi</a>) <a href="https://t.co/gFBhQd7MAQ">pic.twitter.com/gFBhQd7MAQ</a></p>&mdash; Plan Maestro (@PlanMaestro) <a href="https://twitter.com/PlanMaestro/status/1211327203381637127?ref_src=twsrc%5Etfw">December 29, 2019</a></blockquote>